CANDOR: Counterfactual ANnotated DOubly Robust Off-Policy Evaluation: Background

-We assume there are $N$ factual samples $\{s_i, a_i, r_i\}_{i=1}^N$ and $M$ counterfactual annotations.
-In practice, we expect a small amount of the counterfactual actions to be annotated because it is usually expensive to obtain counterfactual annotations.
-We refer to the dataset that combines factual samples and counterfactual annotations as the \textit{counterfactual annotated dataset} and denote it by $D^+ \sim \mathcal{D^+}$.
-A simple example of a counterfactual annotated dataset with two contexts and two actions is visualized in \Cref{fig:dataset}, where $N=2$, $M=1$.
+Because counterfactual annotations are often expensive to obtain, we do not assume full annotation coverage.
+We refer to the dataset that augments factual samples and counterfactual annotations as the \textit{counterfactual-annotated} dataset, denoted by $D^+ \sim \mathcal{D^+}$, where $\mathcal{D^+}$ is the distribution over such datasets. \Cref{fig:dataset} illustrates a simple example of a counterfactual-annotated dataset with partial coverage, where two factual samples are observed and only one has an associated counterfactual annotation.

+In \Cref{sec:theory}, we study three scenarios for the annotation distribution $G$ (perfect, biased, or noisy annotations).
+Additionally, for ease of notation, we use $c_i^a$ to refer to either the reward or the counterfactual annotation of the factual sample $(s_i, a_i)$, i.e., $c_i^a = r_i$ when $a = a_i$ and $c_i^a = g_i^a$ when $a \neq a_i$.

-\subsection{The IS+ Estimator}
+\subsection{The \texorpdfstring{\CIS}{IS⁺} Estimator}